 Lots of us will experience dissociation at some point.
 You may have noticed that on a familiar journey you have managed to get from start to finish without noticing anything you have walked past.
 However, you might also dissociate during or for a short time after a traumatic event or when you are very stressed.
 Episodes of dissociation can also occur as symptoms of other conditions, such as depression and anxiety.

 More severe forms of dissociation are seen in dissociative disorders, such as dissociative amnesia, depersonalisation disorder and dissociative identity disorder.
 If you have a dissociative disorder you might experience severe dissociation symptoms for long periods or even constantly.
 If you are concerned that you have a dissociative disorder, it is important to seek professional help.

 Symptoms and signs of dissociation may include:

 Dissociation can develop as a defence mechanism in order to cope with stress or overwhelming, traumatic events.
 Children who have grown up in a very stressful environment, such as a dysfunctional, abusive or violent home, may develop dissociation to be able to cope with difficult experiences and to reduce distress caused by traumatic events.

 However, if dissociation continues to be used as a major way of coping with emotions in adulthood, you may automatically disconnect from situations that are perceived as dangerous or threatening.
 This can leave you feeling disconnected from situations in ordinary life and unable to protect yourself in conditions of real danger.

-Feeling as though as though you experience your thoughts, feelings and emotions as out-of-body experiences.
+Feeling as though you experience your thoughts, feelings, and emotions as out-of-body experiences.
 You may feel that the world is unreal or as if you are watching yourself in a movie.
-Some may experience a loss of feeling in parts of their bodies or the inability to recognise themselves in the mirror.
+Some may experience a loss of feeling in parts of their bodies or the inability to recognize themselves in the mirror.